-The government actively contributes to international efforts to design and advance global environmen- tal protection regimes.
-In most cases, it demonstrates commitment to existing regimes, fosters their advancement and initiates appropriate reforms.
-10 9 The government contributes to international efforts to strengthen global environmental protection regimes.
-It demonstrates commitment to existing regimes and occasionally fosters their advancement or initiates appropriate reforms.
-8 7 6 The government demonstrates commitment to existing regimes, but neither fosters their advancement nor initiates appropriate reforms.
-5 4 3 The government does not contribute to international efforts to strengthen global environmental protec- tion regimes.
+protection regimes.
+In most cases, it demonstrates commitment to existing regimes, contributes to their being advanced and has introduced appropriate reforms.
+The government contributes to international efforts to strengthen global environmental protection regimes.
+It demonstrates commitment to existing regimes and occasionally contributes to their being advanced and/or has introduced some appropriate reforms.
+8 The government demonstrates commitment to existing regimes, but does not contribute to their being advanced and has not introduced appropriate reforms.
+5 The government does not contribute to international efforts to strengthen global environmental protection regimes.
 2 1

-- P16.2 Multilateral Environmental Agreements - P16.3 Kyoto Participation and Achievements
+P16.2 Multilateral Environmental Agreements

+P16.3 Kyoto Participation and Achievements